Opinionated Fable2 - Architecture & Performance

 setType("Test.PageModel", PageModel);

-Let’s check Fable 2 option
+Let's check the Fable 2 option

 open FSharp.Core